 1 year earlier

-Camille Holmes sat in the eerie silence of her room, still reeling from what she’d discovered about Nick.
-The only sound came from the fan humming a lulling cadence above her, making her suddenly feel exhausted.
-She looked up from its mockingly repetitive shadows at her feet to the photo taken on their honeymoon in Bora Bora.
+The weight of what she saw, what she knew, was crushing her.
+The fan hummed a lulling cadence above, making her suddenly feel exhausted.
+She looked up from the mockingly repetitive shadows at her feet, the sun and fan blades at play, to the photo taken on their honeymoon in Bora Bora.
 Nick hated it.
 His left arm was completely blurred and his face shined with sunburn.
-Camille’s eyes were squeezed shut as she hunched over in a burst of laughter.
+Camille’s eyes were squeezed shut as she hunched over, bursting with laughter.
 There were plenty of other pictures, better ones, ones that truly embodied the promise their marriage started out with.
 The couple in that photo were strangers now, to herself and to one another.

-She shakily slipped it into her laptop while Nick was at the country club knowing she had at least four hours to herself.
+She shakily slipped it into her laptop while Nick was at the country club, knowing she had at least four hours to herself.
 Her pulse quickened.
 The little hairs on the back of her neck stood on end like little soldiers keeping watch.
 She knew he wasn’t going to be home for a while but the idea of heading her own little investigation was thrilling and oddly satisfying.
 She hadn’t felt so alert and alive like that in months.
 Not since the affair.
 She could think of nothing else since she found it, and for what?
 What was she hoping to uncover?
 Did she secretly wish this held something incriminating about Nick?
 Surely, he wouldn’t be so reckless.
 It would be completely out of character.
 Nick is a prideful man, a careful man.
 Everything he did was with purpose and wholly intentional.
 Although, he hadbeen acting strange over the last several months.
 But her therapist told her to be patient about that.
 Reminded them to be patient with one another if their marriage would survive.